BertoldVdb/go-ais/README.md

 There are a few other libraries offered on the internet, but all of them implement only a few messages (usually the position and static reports).
 In addition, very few libraries support encoding.

 Many other libraries tightly integrate a NMEA (VDM/VDO) decoder with the AIS decoder.
 This is handy if you use a complete receiver that delivers NMEA sentences, but can be limiting.
 For example, you may have a low level RF receiver connected directly to an embedded system.
 I feel it is best to split NMEA and AIS coding as they are really two different functions.
-However, a convenience library is provided in this repository that combines this library with a golang NMEA decoder.
+However, a convenience library is provided in this repository that combines this library with a golang NMEA decoder and a self-developed NMEA encoder.

 **How to use it**